swaptacular/swpt_accounts/protocol.rst

    the prepared transfer) wants the recipient and the sender to see.
 If the transfer is being dismissed, this MUST be ``0``.

-When server implementations processes the message, they MUST first verify whether the specified prepared transfer exists in server's
+When server implementations processes a `FinalizePreparedTransfer`_ message, they MUST first verify whether the specified prepared transfer exists in server's database:
-database:

 * *If the specified prepared transfer does not exist*, the message MUST be ignored.